Mohid169/RK4-Double-Pendulum-Dynamics-simulation/README.md

 2. **Start**: Click anywhere to begin simulation
 3. **Paint**: Hold **SPACE** to paint with the pendulum tip
 4. **Record**: Press **F1** to start recording, **F2** to save

+> 💡 **Pro Tip**: Try starting with pendulum bobs near vertical positions for dramatic, high-energy patterns like shown in the demo above!

 ## 🎮 Controls